-- Only 1% of the drivers of large trucks involved in fatal crashes in 2005 were legally intoxicated (blood alcohol content of 0.08 grams per deciliter or higher), as compared with 22% of passenger car drivers and 21% of light truck drivers in fatal crashes.
-Only 2% of the drivers of large trucks involved in fatal crashes had any alcohol in their bloodstream. - Seventy-seven percent of the drivers of large trucks involved in fatal crashes were reported by police as wearing their safety belts, compared with 61% of passenger vehicle drivers involved in fatal crashes. - In fatal crashes involving large trucks, driverrelated factors were cited for 39% of the large truck drivers.
-In comparison, driver-related factors were noted for 66% of passenger vehicle drivers involved in fatal crashes.
+- ➤ Only 1% of the drivers of large trucks involved in fatal crashes in 2007 were legally intoxicated (blood alcohol content of 0.08 grams per deciliter or higher), as compared with 23% of passenger vehicle drivers in fatal crashes.
+Only 2% of the drivers of large trucks involved in fatal crashes had any alcohol in their bloodstream. - ➤ Seventy-nine percent of the drivers of large trucks involved in fatal crashes were reported by police as wearing their safety belts, compared with 62% of passenger vehicle drivers involved in fatal crashes. - ➤ In fatal crashes involving large trucks, driverrelated factors were cited for 38% of the large truck drivers.
+In comparison, driver-related factors were noted for 67% of passenger vehicle drivers involved in fatal crashes.
 Some of the most common factors cited for drivers of large trucks and drivers of passenger vehicles were the same: driving too fast, failure to keep in proper lane, inattention, and failure to yield the right of way.